I DON'T CHASE BETS

 "Sometimes you're cooking with Crisco.
 Most times, you're managing risk."

-It's not about where the line opened It's about whether the current number still offers value.
+It's not only about where the line opened; it's about whether the current number still offers value.

 Every bet carries exposure.
 I need to know exactly what I'm risking relative to the potential return.